 Deploy a Gatsby site

 Gatsby is an open-source React framework for creating websites and apps.
-In this guide, you'll create a new Gatsby application and deploy it using Cloudflare Pages.
-We'll be using the
+In this guide, you will create a new Gatsby application and deploy it using Cloudflare Pages.
+You will be using the

 gatsby CLI to create a new Gatsby site.

 gatsby CLI by running the following command in your terminal: